Mathematical models for fake news

 \section{Fake news and communication theory}

 Fake news is information that is inconsistent with factual reality.
-It is information that originates from the `sender' of fake news, is transmitted through a communication channel and is then received, typically, by the general public.
+It is information that originates from the ``sender'' of fake news, is transmitted through a communication channel, and is then received, typically, by the general public.
 Hence any realistic model for fake news has to be built on the successful and well-established framework of communication theory.
 Indeed, this philosophy was already advocated by Wiener (1954), who wrote:

-\begin{quote} It is the thesis of this book that society can only be understood through a study of the messages and the communication facilities which belong to it; and that in the future development of these messages and communication facilities, messages between man and machines, between machines and man, and between machine and machine, are destined to play an ever-increasing part. \end{quote} The modelling framework we propose in this paper embraces Wiener's philosophy.
-Specifically, we shall apply and extend techniques of filtering theory---a branch of communication theory that aims at filtering out noise in communication channels---in a novel way to generate models that are well-suited for the treatment of fake news.
+\begin{quote} It is the thesis of this book that society can only be understood through a study of the messages and the communication facilities which belong to it; and that in the future development of these messages and communication facilities, messages between man and machines, between machines and man, and between machine and machine, are destined to play an ever-increasing part. \end{quote}

+The modelling framework we propose in this paper embraces Wiener's philosophy.
+Specifically, we shall apply and extend techniques of filtering theory -- a branch of communication theory that aims at filtering out noise in communication channels -- in a novel way to generate models that are well-suited for the treatment of fake news.